Java Variables and Data Types

 2) Instance Variables

-Instance variables are defined without the STATIC keyword .They are defined Outside a method declaration.
-They are Object specific and are known as instance variables.
+Instance variables are defined without the static keyword.
+They are declared outside any method, constructor, or block.
+These variables are specific to each instance of a class and are known as instance variables.

 3) Static Variables

-Example: Types of Variables in Java
+Types of Variables in Java with Examples

 class Guru99 { static int a = 1; //static variable int data = 99; //instance variable void method() { int b = 90; //local variable } }